 If you don't want to show all four of the metrics, select the drop-down list above the graphs and choose the number of metrics that you want to see.

 Changing the Order or the Metrics Shown

 To change the order of metrics shown (or the metrics that are shown if you've chosen fewer than 4), select the title of each metric and choose the graph that you want to show in that position.

 By default, the Show connections box is checked, and lines will connect each student name or group on the four graphs.
 This makes it easy to see where a specific student or group falls on each graph.
 The line is the same color as the student or group name.
 If students don't have any data for one of the columns, the lines to the remaining columns will be dashed instead of solid.

 If you do not want to show the connections, remove the check mark from the Show connections box above the graphs.

 Generating a PDF of the Page to Print or Save

 Click the PDF icon at the top of the page to generate a PDF file.
 You can then print or save the file.

-Select the navigator icon at the top of the page to go back to the Navigator and choose the Math Diagnostics page.
+Select the graph icon at the top of the page to go back and choose the Math Diagnostics page.